EdmundGoodman/Warwick_modelling/writeup/writeup.md

   - Initialization: "On the initialization front, grounding requires setting the various parameters and procedures so that they match real data"  [8], for example comparing model outputs, and trends
   - Performance evaluation: "Simple performance evaluation is the process of determining whether the computational model generates the stylized results or behavior expected of the underlying processes"  [8]

-For "story-telling", the above explanation of the implementation explains the mapping of the model to the real world, and the variables within the model are named clearly to make the "story" of the model able to be inferred directly from the source code.
+For "story-telling", the above explanation of the implementation explains the mapping of the model to the real world.
+The variables within the model are named clearly so the "story" of the model can be inferred directly from the source code.
 Both initialization and performance evaluation are encompassed by the following sections on calibrating and verification.

 ##### 2. Calibrating